swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 https://api.saas-app.com/v1/{customer_id}/apis
 ```

-Not in Swagger 2.0, but this will be possible in 3.0.
+In Swagger 2.0, they don't, but this will be possible in 3.0.

 For a workaround for host templating, see the previous question.